-Muslim Woman Says She Refused Handshake And Then Suffered Discrimination
+Muslim Woman Who Refused Handshake And Then Suffered Discrimination Wins Court Case

 After the decision, Alhajeh told the broadcaster that it was important to "never give in" when defending one's beliefs.

-"I believe in God, which is very rare in Sweden... and I should be able to do that and be accepted as long as I'm not hurting anyone."
+"I believe in God, which is very rare in Sweden ... and I should be able to do that and be accepted as long as I'm not hurting anyone."

 It is not the first time religious and cultural norms in Europe have clashed around the issue of handshakes.